-Right-to-Use Assets
+Right-of-Use Assets

-The Board has recorded a right-to-use lease asset as a result of implementing GASB Statement No. 87.
-The right-to-use lease asset is initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
-The right-to-use lease asset is amortized on a straight-line basis over the life of the related lease.
+The Board records right-of-use lease assets as a result of implementing GASB Statement No. 87.
+Right-of-use lease assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
+The right-of-use lease assets are amortized on a straight-line basis over the life of the related lease.